johndeu/ams-rocks/README.md

 1. In order to debug both client and API at the same time, open two separate instances of VS Code.
 This is because we need to run the web site on port 3000, and the functions app on port 7071.
 We will have a proxy to the API going through port 4280.

-1. In one instance of VS Code, open the root folder.
+1. In one instance of VS Code bash terminal, open the root folder.

     Run this command to launch the Next.js Website

     ``` bash
-    npm start-next
+    npm run start-next
     ```

 1. You should see next start up with a "ready" started server on http://localhost:3000
+1. At this point, I like to rename the terminal to Next.js so I know what it is.

-1. In a second VS Code instance, open from the /api folder
+1. Open a second VS code bash terminal instance, change directory to the /api folder

     Run the following command to launch the API functions application.
 This is an Azure Functions project.

     ``` bash
-    npm start
+    npm run start
     ```
+1. Rename this terminal window to be "API" or "Functions"

 1. You should see Azure Functions app start up successfully and list the available functions in the console.
 Look for hello: [GET,POST] http://localhost:7071/api/hello for example.
 You can click this and see a response JSON message to make sure it is working.
 1. You should now be able to navigate to http://localhost:3000, and the Functions app should be available on http://localhost:7071/api.
 You can test it by hitting the "hello" function on http://localhost:7071/api/hello
 1. Finally, we will start up the Azure Static Web site emulator, which will create a proxy to the web site and API on port 4280.
-   In one of the VS Code instances (it doesn't matter which instance), open a second integrated terminal, change to the root directory and start the proxy:
+   Open a 3rd Bash terminal, change to the root directory and start the proxy:

     ``` bash
     npm run start-swa
     ```

+1. Rename this 3rd terminal window to be "SWA" or "Static Web App".

 The Static Web Site emulator will launch and the Next.js application is now available on both port 3000 and on port 4280 (with a proxy to the API).

 Now use port 4280 when you want to use the simulated Azure Static Web app hosted environment.
 This allows you to see both the API and the Next.js application on the same port similar to how it will be deployed to Azure Static Web Apps publicly.
 You can now debug and test your app and functions locally.